xinehc/argo/README.md

   -m INT                Max. number of target sequences to report (--max-target-seqs/-k in diamond).
 [25] -e FLOAT              Max. expected value to report alignments (--evalue/-e in diamond).
 [1e-5] -i FLOAT              Min. identity in percentage to report alignments.
 If "0" then set 90 - 2.5 * 100 * median sequence divergence.
 [0]
-  -s FLOAT              Min. subject cover of all HPSs within a read cluster to report alignments.
+  -s FLOAT              Min. subject cover within a read cluster to report alignments.
 [90] -n INT                Max. number of secondary alignments to report (-N in minimap2).
 [2147483647] -p FLOAT              Min. secondary-to-primary score ratio to report secondary alignments (-p in minimap2).
 [0.9] -z FLOAT              Min. estimated genome copies of a species to report it ARG copies and abundances.
 [1]